Learn about the best WordPress plugins for blogs that I have found, as well as ways to cut out unnecessary plugins that may slow down your site.

 The Best WordPress Plugins for Blogs

 WordPress is one of the most popular blog platforms available, in large part because of the many wonderful themes and plugins that make it easy for bloggers without programming experience to create beautiful,easy-to-use blogs.
 Adding plugins is always a balancing act; you want to make your site to run as smoothly as possible without overloading it with content.
-Today I am sharing the best WordPress blog plugins that I have found.
-I also share a ways to work around needing a few plugins.

 I use BackWPUp to keep my site backed up, so that if there is a server crash I don’t lose the content I spend hours creating every week.